 In light of the Modern Slavery Act 2015, during the year end 31 March 2016 we updated JLR's Corporate Policies to be more explicit about slavery and human trafficking.
-During the year ended 31 March 2017 the Human Rights Policy has been reviewed but not changed and a new JLR Code of Conduct has been issued.
+A new JLR Code of Conduct was issued during the year ended 31 March 2017.
+During the year ended 31 March 2018 the Human Rights Policy and JLR Code of Conduct were reviewed but not changed.